lehendo/sovereign/SECURITY.md

    - Per-window privacy settings
    - User authentication for screenshot access

-## Privacy Guards (Phase 6 - Active)
+## Privacy Guards (Phase 6 - Partially Active)

-**Window Blacklist:**
-The app automatically skips recording when it detects sensitive applications:
+**Window Blacklist - ⚠️ Currently Disabled:**
+The window detection feature is **temporarily disabled** due to a critical crash bug:

+- **Issue**: The `active-win-pos-rs` library (v0.8.4) causes a `null pointer dereference` panic on Intel-based Macs
+- **Impact**: The panic cannot be caught or recovered from, causing the entire application to crash
+- **Root Cause**: Bug in the library's native macOS (AppKit) bindings when accessing window information
+- **Status**: Code is present but commented out in `src-tauri/src/recorder.rs` (lines 295-299)
+- **Workaround**: Manually quit the app when working with sensitive data (password managers, private browsing)
+- **Future**: Will be re-enabled when a stable cross-platform alternative is found

+**Planned Blacklist Terms** (when re-enabled):
 - Password Managers: Bitwarden, 1Password, KeePass, LastPass
 - Private Browsing: Incognito, InPrivate, Private Browsing
 - Privacy Tools: Tor Browser

-When a blacklisted window is detected, the capture is skipped and logged with "Privacy Guard triggered".

-**Auto-Deletion Policy:**
+**Auto-Deletion Policy - ✅ Fully Functional:**
 - Data older than 14 days is automatically deleted on app startup
 - Includes: Database records, OCR text, embeddings, and image files
 - Helps maintain privacy and manage storage space
+- Verified working on macOS, Windows, and Linux

 **Privacy Status UI:**
-- Green shield icon indicates Privacy Guard is active
+- Green shield icon displayed in UI (indicates privacy features present)
 - Statistics show current retention policy (14 days)
-- Visible confirmation that protections are in place
+- Visible confirmation that auto-deletion is active

 ## Known Limitations

-- Blacklist is currently hardcoded (user configuration planned for future)
+- **Window blacklist disabled** on Intel Macs due to `active-win-pos-rs` crash bug
 - No password protection on stored screenshots
 - No encryption at rest
+- Blacklist configuration is hardcoded (user configuration planned for future)
 - Timestamps in filenames could reveal user activity patterns
 - No per-window granular control (future feature)